ubi15/draw_curved_edges/README.md

 and you're ready to go!

-A little sample of what 'draw_curved_edges' can do when reading the attached file edge_list.dat is the following image!
+A little sample of what *draw_curved_edges* can do when reading the attached file *edgelist.dat* is the following image!

 ![](https://github.com/ubi15/draw_curved_edges/blob/master/My_Graph.jpg)